Master degree project rules and routines

 - The student finds a degree project.
 The student can also agree with an examiner and a supervisor, if the student prefers to do so.
 Some programmes require that the student finds the examiner and the supervisor.

-- The student applies for the degree project by submitting the project proposal through a web interface (KTH Forms).
-The forms are available through the programme webs at KTH Social and through the Canvas page of the degree project.
+The student applies for the degree project by submitting the project proposal through a web interface (KTH Forms).
+If the student already has examiner and supervisor, the student also adds this information.
 At the same time the student uploads the form about the DiVA publication.
-If the student already has examiner and supervisor, the student also adds this information.
+The link to KTH Forms, the template for the projet proposal and the DIVA form are available through the Canvas page of the degree project.
 For projects in the spring term the students are asked to submit the application by 15 December, if possible, but of course, applications arriving later are accepted too.

 - The master coordinator at the school's office of student affairs performs the basic eligibility check.